TysonAndre/LanguageServer-phan-neovim/README.md

 Many more settings for the Phan Language Server exist. [`:help LanguageServer-phan-neovim` will bring up documentation for these settings](doc/LanguageServer-phan-neovim.txt)

-I recommend adding the following to your Vim 8/Neovim settings as well:
+I recommend adding some of the following settings to your Vim 8/Neovim settings as well:

 ```vim
 " Based on a snippet from ':help LanguageClient'